 Since 1941, we have been bringing people together to research, plan, coordinate action, and assess progress to address many of state’s most critical social service, health, education and civic challenges.
-We follow these key steps to impact change and build a healthy future for Oklahoma >
+Working toward our vision of a community empowered to ignite opportunities and eliminate disparities for all people across the lifespan, we follow these key steps to impact change and build a healthy future for Oklahoma >

 Our Process >